immutant/immutant.org/drafts/caching.md

 # immutant.cache/InfinispanCache

-The first thing you must understand about Immutant's `InfinispanCache` is that it's mutable.
-This makes sense in a clustered environment, because the local process benefits from fast reads of data that may have been put there by a remote process.
-We've effectively shifted the responsibility of "sane data management", i.e. MVCC, from Clojure to Infinispan.
+The first thing you must understand about Immutant's `InfinispanCache` is that it's **mutable**.
+This is sensible in a clustered environment, because the local process benefits from fast reads of data that may have been put there by a remote process.
+We effectively shift the responsibility of "sane data management", i.e. MVCC, from Clojure to Infinispan.

 The second thing to know is that every Immutant cache has a name and a mode.
-When you call `immutant.cache/cache` to obtain a cache, a name is required, and the mode (`:local` `:invalidated` `:replicated` or `:distributed`) is optional, defaulting to `:invalidated` if clustered and `:local` otherwise.
+When you call `immutant.cache/cache` to obtain a cache, a name is required, and the mode (one of `:local`, `:invalidated`, `:replicated`, or `:distributed`) is optional, defaulting to `:invalidated` if clustered and `:local` otherwise.

 Because the cache implements many core Clojure interfaces, functions that typically return immutable copies will actually affect the cache